 Why Don’t Public Schools Test for Dyslexia?

-The public school system does not test children for dyslexia but instead tests for a general “Specific Learning Disability.”
-This is surprising to many parents because dyslexia is a type of specific learning disability.
-You need to seek private testing if want to know if your child has dyslexia.
+In Florida, the public school system does not usually specifically test children for dyslexia but instead tests for a general “Specific Learning Disability.”
+This generality is confusing and is often surprising to many parents because dyslexia is a type of specific learning disability.
+While the trained school personnel should test for dyslexia, and some do, others do not.
 A main reason public schools don’t test for dyslexia is because of the definition of how kids qualify for special services.
 They have a general definition to qualify for special education services.

 The Florida Learning Disability Definition

 In Florida, a Specific Learning Disability is a general term defined as, “A disorder in one or more of the basic learning processes involved in understanding or in using language, spoken or written, that may manifest in significant difficulties affecting the ability to listen, speak, read, write, spell, or do mathematics.
 Associated conditions may include, but are not limited to, dyslexia, dyscalculia, dysgraphia, or developmental aphasia.
 A specific learning disability does not include learning problems that are primarily the result of a visual, hearing, motor, intellectual, or emotional/behavioral disability, limited English proficiency, or environmental, cultural, or economic factors.”

 The International Dyslexia Association definition is very specific and states, “Dyslexia is a specific learning disability that is neurological in origin.
 It is characterized by difficulties with accurate and / or fluent word recognition and by poor spelling and decoding abilities.
 These difficulties typically result from a deficit in the phonological component of language that is often unexpected in relation to other cognitive abilities and the provision of effective classroom instruction.
 Secondary consequences may include problems in reading comprehension and reduced reading experience that can impede growth of vocabulary and background knowledge.”